-I’m thrilled to say that I’m the recipient of the Royal Geographical Society’s 2019 Neville Shulman Challenge Award.
+In 2019 she was the recipient of the Royal Geographical Society’s prestigious Neville Shulman Challenge Award.

-Enjoy wandering around my website and if you want to get in touch then drop me a line here.
+Enjoy wandering around her website and if you want to get in touch then drop her a line here.

 A Frequently Asked Question

-After ‘How many punctures did you get?’ and ‘What’s next?’ the third most common question people ask me is where my love of adventure came from.
-I could blame it on my wandering genes – that distant ancestor who voyaged to Demerary in 1809, the intrepid grandmother who steamed off to Peking in the thirties – but I’m sure my exploratory tendencies can be traced back to my childhood in the wilds of north Norfolk.
-Miles from any form of ‘entertainment’ I instead spent my days scrambling up trees, exploring the countryside and bolting across fields on a series of uncontrollable ponies (and one obstinate donkey).
-By my mid-teens I knew that that my future lay not in starched shirts and spreadsheets, but in distant lands and steamy jungles.
+After ‘How many punctures did you get?’ and ‘What’s next?’ the third most common question people ask Antonia is where her love of adventure came from.
+She could blame it on her wandering genes – that distant ancestor who voyaged to Demerary in 1809, the intrepid grandmother who steamed off to Peking in the thirties – but she’s sure her exploratory tendencies can be traced back to a childhood in the wilds of north Norfolk.
+Miles from any form of ‘entertainment’ she instead spent her days scrambling up trees, exploring the countryside and bolting across fields on a series of uncontrollable ponies (and one obstinate donkey).
+By her mid-teens she knew that that her future lay not in starched shirts and spreadsheets, but in distant lands and steamy jungles.

-Within nanoseconds of graduating from Edinburgh University with a 1st class MA in history, I hot-footed it to Canada to co-author a guide book.
+Within nanoseconds of graduating from Edinburgh University with a 1st class MA in history, she’d hot-footed it to Canada to co-author a guide book.
 There was no going back…